RetroDECK/ES-DE/USERGUIDE-DEV.md

 #### Sony PlayStation 3

+There are two ways to add PS3 games to ES-DE; by using shortcuts or by adding game directories directly to the ~/ROMs/ps3 folder and interpreting these as files.
+Shortcuts is generally the way to go as it's easier to setup and for HDD/pkg games it's the only way to make it work unless you manually create symlinks to the internal RPCS3 directory structure.
+So another benefit with shortcuts is consistency as both HDD/pkg games and disc-based games will be setup in the same manner.
+This also means that the same RPCS3 emulator entry can be used to launch every game.

-Adding PS3 games to ES-DE is accomplished by using shortcuts.
-In the past symlinks were used instead, but since shortcuts are much easier to use, the old method has been deprecated and is not described here any longer.
-If you have existing games setup using symlinks, then you need to change to the alternative emulator _RPCS3 [Symlink] (Standalone)_ or you won't be able to launch them.
+Be aware that if you still want to have games installed using the directory method, then you will need to change to the alternative emulator _RPCS3 Directory (Standalone)_ or you won't be able to launch these games.
+As is the case for all alternative emulator entries, this can be configured system-wide or on a per-game basis.

 If using the Flatpak release of RPCS3 on Linux and your games are stored on an external device (such as a memory card), then you need to give RPCS3 the necessary permissions.
 The easiest way to do this is by using [Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal).
 The option you need to enable is _All system files_ in the _Filesystem_ section.

+Apart from this you need to install the PS3 system firmware to use the emulator, but that is described in the RPCS3 documentation.

+**Shortcuts**

 First install your games inside RPCS3, then right click on each entry and select _Create Shortcut_ followed by _Create Desktop Shortcut_.
-On Windows this will create shortcuts with the .lnk extension, on Unix/Linux they will have the .desktop extension and on macOS they will have the .app extension.
+On Windows this will create shortcuts with the .lnk extension, on macOS they will have the .app extension and on Unix/Linux they will have the .desktop extension.

 Then simply move these files from your desktop to your ~/ROMs/ps3 directory and you're done.
 Here's an example of what this could look like on Linux:
 ```